Logarithmic Riemann-Hilbert correspondences for rigid varieties: Introduction

-Let us also mention that, in the classical situation over $\bC$, Illusie--Kato--Nakayama \cite{Illusie/Kato/Nakayama:2005-qulrh, Illusie/Kato/Nakayama:2007-qulrh-err} developed a theory of quasi-unipotent log Riemann--Hilbert correspondence, which obtained as a byproduct Deligne's Riemann--Hilbert correspondence for local systems with quasi-unipotent monodromy at infinity.
+Let us also mention that, in the classical setting over $\bC$, Illusie--Kato--Nakayama \cite{Illusie/Kato/Nakayama:2005-qulrh, Illusie/Kato/Nakayama:2007-qulrh-err} developed a theory of quasi-unipotent log Riemann--Hilbert correspondence, which obtained as a byproduct Deligne's Riemann--Hilbert correspondence for local systems with quasi-unipotent monodromy at infinity.

 We now explain our construction in more details.
-We will work more generally over a smooth rigid analytic variety $Y$ over $k$ \Pth{viewed as an adic space over $\Spa(k, \cO_k)$}, together with a normal crossings divisor $D \subset Y$, and view $Y$ as a log adic space by equipping it with the natural log structure defined by $D$. \Pth{For applications to our previous setup, we take $Y = \overline{X}^\an$, and take $D$ to be the analytification of the above boundary divisor $\overline{X} - X$ with its reduced subscheme structure.} Every Kummer \'etale $\bZ_p$-local system $\LL$ on $Y$ induces a $\widehat{\bZ}_p$-local system $\widehat{\LL}$ on $Y_\proket$, roughly speaking via pullback \Ref{see Definition \ref{D:locsys on proket} for the precise construction}.
-Let $\mu: Y_\proket \to Y_\an$ denote the natural projection from the pro-Kummer \'etale site of $Y$ to the analytic site of $Y$. \Pth{Note that as a subscript \Qtn{$\an$} means the analytic site, while as a superscript it means the analytification of an a priori algebraic object.} Let $\Omega^1_Y(\log(D))$ denote the sheaf of differentials with log poles along $D$, as usual.
-The following theorem is an abbreviated version of Theorem \ref{arithlogRH}.

-\begin{thm} Let $Y$ and $\mu$ be as above.
-Consider the functor $\Ddl$, which sends a Kummer \'etale $\bZ_p$-local system $\LL$ on $Y$ to
+We will work over a smooth rigid analytic variety $Y$ over $k$ \Pth{viewed as an adic space over $\Spa(k, \cO_k)$}, together with a normal crossings divisor $D \subset Y$, and view $Y$ as a log adic space by equipping it with the natural log structure defined by $D$. \Pth{For applications to our previous setup, we take $Y = \overline{X}^\an$, and take $D$ to be the analytification of the boundary divisor $\overline{X} - X$ with its reduced subscheme structure.} Any Kummer \'etale $\bZ_p$-local system $\bL$ on $Y$ induces a $\widehat{\bZ}_p$-local system $\widehat{\bL}$ on $Y_\proket$.
+Let $\mu: Y_\proket \to Y_\an$ denote the natural projection from the pro-Kummer \'etale site to the analytic site. \Pth{Note that as a subscript \Qtn{$\an$} means the analytic site, while as a superscript it means the analytification of an algebraic object.} Let $\Omega^1_Y(\log D)$ denote the sheaf of differentials with log poles along $D$, as usual.
+The following theorem is an abbreviated version of Theorem \ref{thm-log-RH-arith}, from which Theorem \ref{thm-intro-main} will be deduced. \begin{thm} Let $Y$ and $\mu$ be as above.
+Consider the functor $\Ddl$, which sends a Kummer \'etale $\bZ_p$-local system $\bL$ on $Y$ to